localdevices/pyorc/docs/user-guide/cross_section/index.rst

   this water line.

-In the figure below you can see a "score" of 0.82 and 0.21 for the different levels.
+In the figure below you can see a "score" of 0.83 and 0.21 for the different levels.
 The lower the score the more likely we have found the water level.
 A value of one means the distribution functions are identical, a value of zero means the distribution functions have no overlap at all.
-Naturally the methods works with an optimization algorithm, that efficiently seeks the location in the cross section where the two polygons provide the most difference in intensity distribution functions.
-This is fully automated.
-You only need to provide a cross section file.
+The methods can be applied with an optimization algorithm, that efficiently seeks the location in the cross section where the two polygons provide the most difference in intensity distribution functions (``CrossSection.detect_water_level``).
+The method can also be applied by setting up a vector of evaluation points.
+This results in many scores, which then can be used to both return the optimum and a signal-to-noise ratio using all other found scores (``CrossSection.detect_water_level_s2n``).
+This has the added advantage that one can judge how trustworthy the result is.
+The evaluations are fully automated.
+You only need to provide a cross section file and a (pre-processed) image.

 .. image:: polygon_samples.jpg